 How should Christians view sin?

-The very first sin was done by Adam and Eve.
+2016 Nov 11The very first sin was done by Adam and Eve.
 They chose to to follow what they valued instead of what God valued when they ate the fruit from the tree.
 God told them to leave the tree alone.
 Their act was a rebellion, and it was a choice of selfishness.
 (They did what they wanted to do.)
-They chose to pursue a value (system) that was not of God's value system of sacrificial love for the benefit of others.
+They chose to pursue their own values (value system) instead of the value system of God (sacrificial love for the benefit of others).
 This now is the critical part: Every sin since then is more of the same thing even though there are so many ways to sin!

 God does not sin, but this is not just because (as the ultimate authority) he gets to identify sin.
 God holds himself and us to the very same standard - which is sacrificial love.
 However, while avoiding sin is difficult for us, it is God's very nature.

 This is a consequence of what motivates him; and God has complete integrity in this motivation.
-We see God best through Jesus (Hebrews 1:1-3 note), and the best image we have of Jesus’ values in practice is him loving others so very much that he died for them on the cross.
+We see God best through Jesus (Hebrews 1:1-3 •••), and the best image we have of Jesus’ values in practice is him loving others so very much that he died for them on the cross.
 It is from this that we clearly know that God's motivating value is sacrificial love for others.

 “In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.”